-- a) A Member with a continuing appointment shall give written notice to the University of their intention to take a Parental Leave at least ten (10) weeks prior to the commencement of such leave.
-Where a Member qualifies for such leave as a result of adoption and where the child comes into their custody, care and control earlier than expected, the Member shall give reasonable written notice. - b) If a Member on Parental Leave wishes to take less than 35 weeks of Parental Leave under EI Standard Benefits, or less than sixty one (61) weeks under Extended Benefits of Parental Leave, the Member shall give written notice to the University of their intention to return to work at least four (4) weeks prior to the expected date of return.

-4.0 When a Pregnancy or Parental leave begins or ends within the Fall or Winter semesters, the Faculty Member may request alternative duties be assigned in lieu of any full-semester teaching assignments.
+- 3.1 A Member with a continuing appointment shall give written notice to the University of their intention to take a Parental Leave at least ten (10) weeks prior to the commencement of such Leave.
+Where a Member qualifies for such Leave as a result of adoption and where the child comes into their custody, care and control earlier than expected, the Member shall give reasonable written notice. - 3.2 If a Member on Parental Leave wishes to take less than thirty-five (35) weeks of Parental Leave under EI Standard Benefits, or less than sixty-one (61) weeks under Extended Benefits of Parental Leave, the Member shall give written notice to the University of their intention to return to work at least four (4) weeks prior to the expected date of return. - 4.0 When a Pregnancy or Parental Leave begins or ends within the Fall or Winter semesters, the Member may request alternative duties be assigned in lieu of any full-semester teaching assignments.
 These alternative duties may include research and service duties as well as teaching duties that do not include assignment to full-semester course.
-These duties will be assigned by the Department Chair in consultation with the Dean.
+These duties will be assigned by the immediate supervisor in consultation with the appropriate administrator.